knative/serving/docs/scaling/DEVELOPMENT.md

 proxying the caught requests to the appropriate Pods.
 It woud be preferable to have a hook in Istio to do this so we can get rid of the Activator (see [Design Goal #3](#design-goals)).
-When the Activator gets a request for a Reserve Revision, it calls the Knative Serving control plane to transistion the Revision to an Active state.
+When the Activator gets a request for a Reserve Revision, it calls the Knative Serving control plane to transition the Revision to an Active state.
 It will take a few seconds for all the resources to be provisioned, so more requests might arrive at the Activator in the meantime.
 The Activator establishes a watch for Pods belonging to the target Revision.